pstringe/Research-Development-and-Applications/Notes/Notes on abstraction.md

 A thing is ==exactly== what you think it is thought is always encoded as information.

-We will define what we mean by, ==exactly==, since this is important in our evidation mechanics when referring to the resolution of uncertainty.
+We will define what we mean by, ==exactly==, since this is important in our [[Mechanics of Evidence Generation]] when referring to the resolution of uncertainty.